2013 MINI Cooper Roadster

 - "The Roadster is, to put it bluntly, crude.
 Wind noise at highway speeds feels like a '90s throwback, and the exposed roof elements hardly smack of premium appeal." -- Edmunds (2012)

 The 2013 Roadster seats two, and despite its diminutive size, reviewers comment that the seats are comfortable and supportive, with plenty of head- and legroom.
 Still, one critic mentions that elbow room is a little tight, and a few test drivers complain that rearward visibility is poor with the top up.
-Manually-adjustable cloth seats come standard, while seating options include sport seats with more aggressive bolstering, Recaro sport seats, leather seats and heated seats.
+Manually adjustable cloth seats come standard.
+Available features include sport seats with more aggressive bolstering, Recaro sport seats, leather seats and heated seats.

 - "In a word, the 2013 Mini Cooper Roadster's 2-passenger interior is snug.
 Elbow room is limited, but legroom and headroom are abundant (the latter, of course, unlimited with the top down)." -- Kelley Blue Book